nodepa/seedlingo/.github/CONTRIBUTING.md

-# Contributing to Seedling <!-- omit in toc -->
+# Contributing to Seedlingo <!-- omit in toc -->

-Welcome to the Seedling community, and thank you for your efforts to make Seedling better!
+Welcome to the Seedlingo community, and thank you for your efforts to make Seedlingo better!
 We appreciate your contribution.

 ## Table of contents <!-- omit in toc -->